CEG-TU-Delft/africarain-docs/docs/source/provenance.rst

 Time period
 -----------
-The period of simulation data covered runs from 1 June 2018 until 31 May 2019.
-Raw simulation data are generated at a 15-minute time interval.
-Approximately 40% of total expected data have been created, if this pace continues the dataset will be complete in mid-2022.
+The period of simulation data covered will ultimately run from 1 June 2018 until 31 May 2019.
+Raw simulation data are generated on rolling basis subject to volunteer participation.
+If the current pace continues, the dataset is expected to be complete in mid-2022.
+Simulation data are generated at a 15-minute time interval.

 Units
 -----
-Units define geographic areas for which simulations results are available or will be available.
+Units define geographic areas for which simulation results are available or will be available.
 A total of 35.609 square units cover Sub-Saharan Africa.
 For each unit, simulation results are produced at three spatial granularities called domains.
 Thus, a domain can also be described as a subset of a unit with a particular spatial resolution.

 The domains used in the simulation have the following resolutions: